 Justin Bieber Backs Anti-Text-And-Drive Campaign

-The teen pop sensation has filmed a commercial for PhoneGuard, the company behind the free Drive Safe application which locks the text-messaging function on Android and Blackberry phones to prevent drivers from typing while travelling at more than 10 miles-an-hour (16 kilometres-per-hour).
+The teen pop sensation has filmed a commercial for PhoneGuard, the company behind the free Drive Safe application which locks the text-messaging function on Android and Blackberry phones to prevent drivers from typing while traveling at more than 10 miles-an-hour (16 kilometers-per-hour).

 When did mobile barcode scanning take off?
 You just missed it!

 The number of females scanning increased 13%, and the 35-44 age-group increased 8% from the last quarter showing a continued trend toward the mainstream.